emilk/pga/README.md

 Classical thinking would get you `|v0|*|v1|*|v2|`.
 In GA, you instead think of the dimensions involved.

 Each vector has three scalars: `{x: X, y: Y, z: Z}` (`w=0` since these are directions).
 We want to get to the volume, which has dimension `XYZ`.
-So what do we do?
 We want to from low dimension (directions) to a higher one (volume), so what do we do?
 We wedge them together!
 Wedging is joining many lower-dimensions things (lines) into one higher dimension things (volume).
 So the answer is `v0^v1^v2`.
 And then you are done!